pluginsGLPI/ocsinventoryng/README.md

 This plugin allows you to synchronize with GLPI inventory solution OCS Inventory NG (http://www.ocsinventory-ng.org/fr/).

-It's intended to replace native mode OCS of GLPI and use the plugin massocsimport functionalities to provide better compatibility and expandability with OCS.
+It replace native mode OCS of GLPI (0.84 version) and use the plugin massocsimport functionalities to provide better compatibility and expandability with OCS.

 OCSInventory-NG import automation
 It's composed of a script (PHP or Shell) to automate import or synchronisation of computers.